 Breakdown of today's new Covid-19 cases in Leitrim and surrounding counties

-Leitrim has recorded 47 new cases in the last 14 days as of midnight on July 13 which equates to a 146.7 14 day incidence rate per 100,000 population.
+Leitrim has recorded 76 new cases in the last 14 days as of midnight on October 5 to October 18 which equates to a 237.2 day incidence rate per 100,000 population.

-In neighbouring counties the figures the figures are as follows as per new cases today, incidence rate and the number of cases in the last 14 days:
+In neighbouring counties the figures are as follows as per new cases today, incidence rate and the number of cases in the last 14 days:

-Cavan - 128 with an incidence rate of 571 and 435 cases in the last fortnight.
+Cavan - 31 with an incidence rate of 824.4 (which is the highest in the country) and 628 cases in the last fortnight.

-In Sligo there are 14 new cases, a 207.5 incidence rate and 136 cases in total for the last 14 days and in Longford less than five cases have been recorded today giving it an 181 incidence rate and a total of 74 cases in the past 14 days.
+In Sligo there are 30 new cases, a 329.6 incidence rate and 216 cases in total for the last 14 days and in Longford 12 cases have been recorded today giving it an 254.4 incidence rate and a total of 104 cases in the past 14 days.

 Leave your comment